 You’ll get the list of directories and .zip files where your modules and packages are imported.

-importlib is a module that is an implementation of the import statement in the Python code.
+importlib is a module that is an implementation of the import statement in Python code.
 It contains the import_module whose work is to execute any module or script by imitating the import operation.

-An example to perform this:
+An example of performing this:

 <module 'first_script' from '\Users\Local\Python37\first_script.py'>